 On March 30, 2020, the Corporation received approval from the Toronto Stock Exchange ("TSX") for its intention to make a normal course issuer bid (the "NCIB") with respect to the Shares.
 The notice provided that the Corporation may, during the 12-month period commencing April 3, 2020 and ending no later than April 2, 2021, purchase through the facilities of the TSX or alternative Canadian Trading Systems up to 2,800,000 Shares in total, being approximately 10% of the "public float" of Shares as of March 30, 2020.
-Since commencement under the NCIB, the Corporation has not purchased and cancelled any Shares.
+During the term of the NCIB, the Corporation did not purchase and cancel any Shares.
 The NCIB expired on April 2, 2021.